 Antoine Glatard was the musical director of the Orchestre National de Lyon Youth Orchestra for three seasons, during which time he conducted numerous concerts in the Rhône-Alpes region.

 As resident conductor of the Orchestre National de Lyon from September 2015 to January 2017, Antoine Glatard conducted the new year program (Rêves de cirque – Dec.
 2016), the opening concert of the Philharmonic Foundation alongside Roger Muraro (Ravel-Beethoven), the musical tale Peter Pan (Olivier Penard), given at the Auditorium.

 In 18-19 he returns to Lyon for an open concert (Beethoven 5, Dvořák Slavonic Dances), the presentation of the season 2019-2020 and a series of concerts (Dutilleux, Ives, Escaich, Ligeti).

-Antoine Glatard is passionate about opera, he has already conducted La Bohème (Verbier, Opera de Rouen), Don Giovanni (Liège), Un Barbier (after Il Barbiere di Siviglia, Toulon), Milo & Maya by Matteo Franceschini (Liege).
-In the spring of 2019 he conducts Traviata at the Théâtre d’Etrechy and Opéra de Massy.
+A passionate of the lyric repertoire, Antoine Glatard has already conducted La Bohème (Verbier, Opera de Rouen), Don Giovanni (Liège), Un Barbier (after Il Barbiere di Siviglia, Toulon), Milo & Maya by Matteo Franceschini (Liege).
+In spring 2019 he conducts Traviata at the Théâtre d’Etrechy and Opéra de Massy.